 Depending on your upbringing and your environment, your thoughts will either empower or dis-empower you.

-Most of us were exposed or conditioned negatively in some way or another.
-If those who were responsible for raising us had a negative outlook on life, then the chances are that we were also programmed to have a negative outlook on life.
+Most of us were exposed or conditioned negatively in some way.
+If those who were responsible for raising us had a negative outlook on life, chances are we were also programmed to have a negative outlook on life.

-It is quite interesting that most of the things we have negative thoughts toward like worry, anxiety or fear about something, very rarely comes true.
-Even if any of our concerns do end up coming true, most times, we’re able to handle the situation better than we thought we could.
+It’s interesting most of the things we have negative thoughts toward like worry, anxiety or fear about something, rarely comes true.
+Even if any of our concerns end up coming true, most times, we’re able to handle the situation better than we thought we could.

 - Start each day with empowering rituals.
 The best start to a day is one which we are most familiar with.
 Having a routine or a set of rituals each day eliminates the need to use up valuable energy deciding what to do or how to start your day.

 Rituals may include drinking a certain amount of water as soon as you wake up, doing something physical to get your body engaged, reading for 15 or 20 minutes, meditating for 15 minutes, visualising how you want your day to be unfold, or having a healthy breakfast.
 Rituals make it easier for us to get ready for our day which ultimately means we’ll be in a positive frame of mind.

 - Avoid negative conversations.
 There are people who love to dwell on things that are irrelevant and unimportant and there are others who love focusing on negative things.
 Negative conversations such as gossiping, complaining or speculating do not serve us at all so we must be on guard at all times.
 Negative conversations brings our energy down because they can be mentally draining.